 Open the hatch or trunk.
-Lift the floor board and spare tire cover 1.
+Lift the floorboard and spare tire cover (1).

 To remove the jack, take off the strap.
-If necessary remove the spare tire first to easily access the jack strap.
+If necessary, remove the spare tire first to easily access the jack strap.

-If spacers are equipped, remove them before removing the spare tire.
+If equipped with spacers remove them before removing the spare tire.